-Most computer users and Internet surfers are by now aware of Phishing and its two variants Tabnabbing and Tabjacking.
-In this article we will try to make you aware of two more variants or attacks or scams : Vishing and Smishing
+Most computer users and Internet surfers are now aware of Phishing and its variants Spear Phishing, Tabnabbing, Whaling, and Tabjacking.
+In this article, we will try to make you aware of two more variants or attacks or scams: Smishing and Vishing scams.

-In Phishing, an email “appearing” to be from a legitimate source is sent, requesting the recipient to visit an authentic looking URL, to login in and enter sensitive personal data.
-These are then harvested by the sender and misused with a view to making profits.
+In Phishing, an email “appearing” to be from a legitimate source is sent, requesting the recipient to visit an authentic-looking URL, to login in and enter sensitive personal data.
+These are then harvested by the sender and misused to make profits.

 What is Vishing

 Vishing is a variant of Phishing, the term being coined as a combination of Voice and Phishing.

 Vishing attacks are usually initiated via telephone, where the caller, claiming to be from some legitimate organization or institution, calls to verify personal information about you.
 He may mention a few basic details about you correctly, leading you to believe it’s the real thing.
 A smart caller then may unknowingly extract sensitive information from you about you.